Loading...

 Add Protein

-Add healthy fats like a tablespoon of flaxseeds or chia seeds to your cereal.
-Healthy fats can slow down the absorption of carbohydrates.
+Add healthy fats like avocado slices, chia seeds, or a spoonful of nut butter to your cereal.
+Fats can help slow the absorption of sugar into the bloodstream.

-Keep track of how your body responds to different types of cereals and milk over time, and make adjustments based on your observations.
+Keep track of how your body responds to different types of cereals and milk.
+This can help you identify specific adjustments that work best for your body.

 healthspan-mbl